Student Social Work Association (SSWA)

 Why do you enjoy being a SSWA member?: I enjoy being a SSWA member because it helps me get to know others in my major, and we have a lot of fun in our meetings.

-Dream job?: My dream job (as of now) is to be an additions treatment counselor.
+Dream job?: My dream job (as of now) is to be an addictions treatment counselor.
 I'd also like to work with veterans and/or the homeless.

 Fun/Random Fact: I play guitar, very enthusiastically, but not very well. :) I love reading and all things artsy, and enjoy working as an on-site coordinator and my family's barn/wedding venue.